I landed in London on June 23rd, 4 days ago, on a Thursday.

 In general, I’ve noticed London to have a range of great options throughout, all with great veggie options (will talk about this more later).

 Landing in London Gatwick (the second largest airport), I was able to take a train into central london, then easily transfer to a tube that took me close to my Airbnb (in Islignton), never waiting for more than 4-5 minutes for a train.
 The cost? £12.20.
 (And the airport is quite far!)

 Oh, and it was also faster than the Uber would’ve been (and obviously cheaper).

-London is a city with a really well designed transit system, and one that feels generally quite safe* (taking it mostly between 9am and 10pm, and I’m a male, so this point definetly has an asteriks).
+London is a city with a really well designed transit system, and one that feels generally quite safe* (taking it mostly between 9am and 10pm, and I’m a male, so this point definitely has an asterisks).
 The Tube is super efficient and fast, and it’s really nice to know you can go basically anywhere for a pretty decent cost.
-Some basic googling indicates that the tube is one of the most expensive transit systems, but in my opinion it’s definetly worth it.
+Some basic googling indicates that the tube is one of the most expensive transit systems, but in my opinion it’s definitely worth it.

 I never thought this would be possible, based on my impressions of Kentucky and of fast food in general, but the UK has done it again.
 This exists, and it’s pretty good!

 The UK in general has an insane amount of vegetarian / vegan friendly food options everywhere, so I’m just going to give a list of a few of my favorites that I’ve already tried (yes, I came here to eat, that’s the best part of traveling!)